 With a traditional CMS, your editors are writing and publishing their content on the back end of the website, the same website that your visitors are viewing.
 This can be a recipe for disaster since you are unable to preview your changes even before they go live.
 To start off, James dives in and explains the concept of why a traditional CMS isn’t the most preferred CMS solution.

 With a traditional CMS, you need to install and manage your web server, database, admin application and the website too.
 I don’t know about all of you, but I went to school for IT and system administration and I still have a problem maintaining and managing a server.
-I would probably bet that you guys are much better at building websites and not managing servers.
-You have to maintain it, and then you have to upgrade it.”
+I would probably bet that you are much better at building websites and not managing servers.
+You have to maintain it, and then you have to upgrade it.

 Think of it this way - have you ever dismissed an update from Windows, MAC OSX or your iPhone in the last four months?
 If you’ve answered ‘yes’, I'm not surprised because this is usually what happens when you're left with your own devices to manage and software to update.
 It’s no different for a CMS!
 James tells us why this can be a big concern and how it can affect your CMSs security and performance.

-“Security can be a concern!
+Security can be a concern!
 They have a monolithic architecture.
 This means they are all contained as one and you can't break it apart.
 And a lot of it is usually a black box where you’re not sure what the heck is going on.
 Because of that they don’t scale well.
 So, if you have a database and you have some content maybe your website is fine for a while but now you have thousands of items, hundreds of thousands of items outside your database.
 It probably doesn’t scale very well, and you end up putting tons and tons of money into making that database a lot more robust.

 Let’s not forget, you’re usually stuck in using their tech stack as well and that could probably get boring over time.
-"As a developer, this could be the kiss of death.
+As a developer, this could be the kiss of death.
 And I actually think this is why developers move from company to company so often because they get tired of the same tech stack over and over again.
-How can you be expected to learn and grow if you keep doing the same thing over and over again on an outdated programming language and framework?”
+How can you be expected to learn and grow if you keep doing the same thing over and over again on an outdated programming language and framework?